 So, if you have your heart set on a certain animal or breed, make sure you research it thoroughly, understand their needs, and are able to cater to them through walks and outdoor activities, as well.

-Similarly, learn to prepare your apartment for a new pet and give extra thought to creating a healthy and safe environment for them.
+Similarly, learn to prepare your apartment for a new pet and make sure you pet proof your home.
 They’ll love you tenfold for it!